 - Dedicated Server – You have full control of the physical server, and complete access to all its resources.

-- Managed WordPress Hosting – Because of the popularity of WordPress, companies are emerging that specialize in creating an optimized WordPress environment with specialized support for WordPress, themes, and plugins.
+- Managed WordPress Hosting – Because of the popularity of WordPress, there are hosting companies that specialize in creating an optimized WordPress environment with specialized support for WordPress, themes, and plugins.
 These managed WordPress hosting providers are something to consider if you don’t have time to keep your site updated and backed up.

 WordPress puts control into the hands of marketers and small business owners.
 But with that power smart decisions need to be made when it comes to “feature rich” verses “website speed”.
 Balance the two for a quality user experience that keeps visitors coming back for more.